- + General

 Human Resources administrate an annual cleanse on the Supply Pool every March.
 During this cleanse, if you are registered on the Supply Pool you will receive an email to determine whether you wish to remain registered.
 Where you confirm to remain registered, New College Durham will keep your personal data (as explained in the ‘Working for New College Durham' section).

 If you wish to be removed from the Supply Pool, most of your employment records will be disposed of 6 years after you have left.
-However we will retain limited evidence of your employment, such as your employment dates and any payroll / pension information.
-This is to ensure we have sufficient information in case you have any enquires about your pension, or if you require a factual reference.
+However we will retain limited evidence of your employment, such as your employment dates and specific payroll information.
+This is to ensure we have sufficient information in case you have any enquires about your pension.
 We consider this processing to be in your legitimate interest.
 This limited information will be kept for 75 years.

 You have the right to request for information about yourself by emailing email@example.com.
 You also have the right to request that this information is removed from your record.
 In order to request this, email firstname.lastname@example.org.